Wellington International Airport (The Rock)

-The Rock is the last project of an extensive five year two-stage development to increase capacity to meet existing demand and prepare for future growth at Wellington Airport.
-The new addition has more than doubled the space in the departure lounge and allows the airport to process up to 1,000 passengers per hour.
+Warren and Mahoney (in association with Studio Pacific Architecture) undertook an extensive five year, two stage redevelopment of the international terminal to increase capacity to meet existing demand and prepare for future growth at Wellington Airport.
+Stage two, The Rock, is a new addition which has has more than doubled the space in the departure lounge and allows the airport to process up to 1,000 passengers per hour.

 Inspired by the environment around Wellington Airport, the angular forms of the terminal make a visual link with the rocks around the coast.
 The reference to local landform and the introduction of fissures and strata become features that have articulated the form, scale and massing of the design.
 Earth provides a counterpoint to air and flight, from which many airport terminals’ inspiration is drawn.